 In 1927, she joined the Mexican communist party, becoming dedicated to the communist cause.
 One of her pictures was used to illustrate the communist newspaper New Masses.

-Once in the party, she met the muralists.
+Once in the party, she met the famous Mexican Muralists.
 They were fully engaged in the Mexican Renaissance through their art.
 Accessible to all, it glorifies the revolution.
-Tina became close with the Kahlo-Rivera couple: she was Frida Kahlo‘s lover and Diego Rivera‘s official photographer.
+Modotti became close with the Kahlo-Rivera couple: she was Frida Kahlo‘s lover and Diego Rivera‘s official photographer.

 A Full Commitment

-However, she thought her work as an artist was not useful enough so she stopped it to devote herself to communism.
+However, she thought her work as an artist was not useful enough, so she stopped it to devote herself to a political cause.
 In 1930, she traveled to the USSR, the motherland of communism, where she worked for the International Red Aid.
-A few years later, she fought fascism in Spain during its civil war (1936-1939).
+A few years later, she fought against fascism in Spain during its civil war (1936-1939).